Easy Steps to Creating a Beautiful Marble Cake Finish

-- Gently roll the strips together, kneading it slightly to encourage the strips to bond together.
+- Gently roll the strips together, kneading them slightly to encourage the strips to bond together.

 Tip: Take care not to press too hard or you will lose the marbling effect

 Step 5: Fold the Sausage Over

-- Slightly flatten the combined sausage strip and fold over one more time, preparing to start to form the fondant into its shape for rolling out.
+- Slightly flatten the combined sausage strip and fold it over one more time, preparing to start to form the fondant into its shape for rolling out.

 Step 6: Shape the Sausage into a Round

 - Prepare to roll out the fondant by shaping it into a round, as you would do with pastry.

 Tip: It doesn't need to be perfectly round here—you will achieve a better shape once you start to roll it out.